Clinical academic careers

 This is usually an option for those with some clinical experience.
 However, it is possible to start an academic research career directly after registration.
 A first step could be an internship, designed to help you prepare for working in a research environment, or a Master's degree.

-Find out more on the National Institute for Health Research website.
+Find out more about research generally on the National Institute for Health Research website.